hyperledger-labs/perun-doc/source/go-perun/new_tutorial/setup/perunclient.rst

 EthClient & Contract Backend
 ---------
-For blockchain communication we need an `ethclient.Client` and a `channel.ContractBackend`.
+We need an `ethclient.Client` and a `channel.ContractBackend` for blockchain communication.
 The `ethclient` is the communicator on which the `ContractBackend` is built for go-perun to interact with the on-chain contracts.
 The `ContractBackend` also includes a `channel.Transactor` that handles the generation of valid transactions.